High Court of Madras Vs B Sathish Kumar and Ors on 27 Aug 2021

 Delay in Pronouncing Judgments

 Sometimes, Courts take enormous amount of time in pronouncing the Judgments after reserving the same.
 Supreme Court gave directions that can be used by us.
 One such landmark judgment is here.
+This tag here has some more judgments.

 Obtaining copy of the Judgment/Order for free